Education statistics

 - 41% say they had to teach themselves about personal finance

-- One-third (33%) feel that their financial knowledge holds back their financial progress
+- (33%) feel that their financial knowledge holds them back financially

 - 77% want politicians to push for financial education in schools